LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

    To run this example, you'll need to have the :mod:`psutil` and :mod:`matplotlib` Python modules installed.

-As you can see, the base syntax is quite simple for acquiring data with an IOBlock.
-You first have to specify the :class:`~crappy.inout.InOut` that you want to use for data acquisition.
+To acquire data with an IOBlock, first specify the :class:`~crappy.inout.InOut` that you want to use for data acquisition.
 The :class:`~crappy.inout.FakeInOut` was chosen here as it does not require any hardware to run.
-Then , you need to indicate which labels will carry the acquired values.
+Then, you need to indicate which labels will carry the acquired values.
 Refer to the API to know what kind of data the chosen InOut outputs.
-The output data is here visualized using a Grapher Block, and that's pretty much it !
+The output data is here visualized using a Grapher Block.
 The data that you can visualize on the graph corresponds to the current RAM usage of your computer.
 You can open or close a web browser to see it change consistently.
-Let's now write another example where a command is set by an IOBlock :
+Let's now write another example where a command is set by an IOBlock:

 .. literalinclude:: /downloads/getting_started/tuto_ioblock.py
    :language: python